-To provide consistent, high-quality, ever-improving customer service to members of the University Community and to the Facilities Operating Division, and to provide this service in a friendly, professional and competent fashion.
+Providing consistent, high-quality, ever-improving customer service to members of the University community and the Facilities Operating Division, and doing so in a friendly, professional and competent fashion.

 Why am I put on hold when I call the Customer Service Center?

 The Customer Service Center is generally staffed with four Customer Service Representatives who are responding to and dispatching your requests as they come in.
 The Customer Service Center processes approximately 8,000 calls for service every month and the busiest hours of the day are between 8am-1pm and 4pm-7pm.
 Each call takes an average of 60 seconds to process.
 There are times of peak demand or when pending emergencies may take precedence over routine calls and it is at these times that you may be asked to hold on the line.
 We continue to do our best to keep your wait to a minimum and appreciate your patience and understanding.

 At times, a mechanic shows up in my area for a call that I did not place.
 Why does that happen?

 The two most common reasons this may occur are: it is possible that someone else in your area placed a service request that you are unaware of and the University possesses the technology to monitor environmental conditions and equipment.
 Approximately 160,000 alarm points are monitored through the Customer Service Center.
 This computerized system is composed of many sensors that measure equipment operation.
 These sensors record the readings and ring any abnormality back to the Customer Service Center.
 Once the alarm is received, the customer service representatives dispatch a mechanic to respond to the alarm.

 Why is my online user ID and password not working?